-Boesch 560 Competition

-Boesch 625 Competition

-MasterCraft ProStar 190 VW225-6 Diesel engine MasterCraft ProStar 190 VW265-6 Diesel engine

-RHEA MARINE / METHOD - Tricks and Jump
+Boesch 560 Competition Boesch 625 Competition MasterCraft ProStar 190 VW225-6 Diesel engine MasterCraft ProStar 190 VW265-6 Diesel engine RHEA MARINE / METHOD - Tricks and Jump a) Boat Added Weight

 NOTE: For Record Capability and Rankings List competitions an approved boat must be used.
 Previously approved boats that have not been modified can be used for Record Capability and Rankings List competitions if they are equipped with an approved Speed Control System.